keck9939/SoCDP8/README.md

 Open Vivado 2025.1 (other versions may work, but you will need to edit `pynq_z2_block.tcl` to reflect the version).
 In the Tcl console cd to the location of your working directory.
 Then `source pynq-z2-project.tcl`.
 At the `Invalid Top Module` prompt just choose `OK`.
 Once this is done, `source pynq_z2_block.tcl`.
 Now in the Vivado block design sources tab, right click on the `pynq_z2_block_i` entry and choose `Create HDL Wrapper`.
 Set the resulting wrapper as the design top.

 In the Design Flow choose Generate Bitstream.
 The project should successfully build the bitstream file.

+In principle, you should be able to replace the .bit file in the /boot directory of the .wic image referenced above with the one generated here and it should work.
+I found my system locked up when I did this.
+This may be because the .wic image does not reflect the current rtl, but at this point I'm not sure.

+To be continued...

 This was tested on Windows 11 with Vivado 2025.1.
 I would expect it to work on Linux as well.